 Start your trip in the historic mining town of Idaho Springs along I-70.
 Exit 240 will put you on CO Highway 103 which you will follow south up to Echo Lake.

-Echo Lake is a beautiful mountain lake which sits in a spruce forest at 10,600 feet above sea-level.
-Recreation activities at echo lake include camping, picnic, hiking, fishing and wildlife viewing.
+Echo Lake is a beautiful mountain lake that sits in a spruce forest at 10,600 feet above sea-level.
+Recreation activities at echo lake include camping, picnic, hiking, fishing, and wildlife viewing.

 Stop at the historic Echo Lake Lodge visit the gift shop and take a meal before or after the visit to Mount Evan summit.
 It is the last restaurant and store before you will continue on Mount Evans Road which is also known as CO Highway 5.

 The turn-off to Mount Evans Road is right after Echo Lake Lodge.
 The road is usually kept open from Memorial Day through Labor Day but can be closed without notice in case of severe weather conditions.

 Shortly after the turn, you will have to pay a small fee to enjoy the beautiful and scenic areas along the way to the summit and the summit itself.
 The fee is currently $15 ($10 for Fores Service Sites: Mount Goliath Natural Area and Mount Evans Summit + $5 for Summit Lake Park).
 If you do not plan to stop at Summit Lake Park you can save the $5.
 However, I would highly recommend you to stop there and take a short stroll along the trail.